HarshaKy/learn-node.js/README.md

 day 17: made a URL shortener using REST API

 day 18: working more on the node REST api. hashing, JWT

+day 19: authentication using jwt, making private routes, creating middleware and using them